-The Victorian State Budget 2018 included an investment of $500,000 over two years to support enhanced capacity and capability development in the volunteering sector through leadership training and application of technology.
-These activities will implement a number of key initiatives outlined in the Strategic Priorities of the Ministerial Council for Volunteers.
+The Victorian State Budget 2018 included an investment of $500,000 over two years to support enhanced capacity and capability development in the volunteering sector, through leadership training and application of technology.

-Four projects are set to receive one-off project funding through the Volunteering Digital Literacy and Technology Readiness program:
+Three projects are set to receive one-off project funding through the Volunteering application of technology program:

 - Austin Health, in partnership with Be Collective and MyPass, to test short term and flexible volunteering, and the role of technology, within health services.
 Partners will provide integrated platforms to streamline recruitment and engagement, and to improve communication with volunteers on shift.